Frequently asked questions

 Our International Experience Team provide an extensive support for international students, during the arrival and orientation period, and throughout your studies with us.
 You can find full details of this comprehensive support offer on our website.

-We will be following our usual allocation criteria which can be found here.
+We will be following our usual allocation criteria.
 Allocations will be based on date of application, course offer status, demand, availability, preferences and requirements.
 Each cluster flat will be considered a household.
 If accommodation is in a different format to cluster flats, the household will be determined by the areas and facilities shared by students.

 Please identify any particular requirements, including if you have previously been shielding on the online application form.